 The Commercial Agency Law effectively excludes foreign investors from undertaking distribution and agency businesses in the UAE as it requires that distribution of a foreign principal's products must be conducted through an exclusive UAE agent, which in turn must be a wholly owned UAE entity or a UAE citizen.
 Exclusive agents may be appointed for the UAE or a particular emirate.
-Underlying agreements establishing commercial agencies may be registered by the agent (provided it is a UAE national or wholly owned by UAE nationals) with the Ministry, and following such registration, can only be terminated by mutual agreement, notwithstanding the expiry or breach of such contract.
+Underlying agreements establishing commercial agencies may be registered by the agent (provided it is a UAE national or wholly owned by UAE nationals) with the Ministry of Economy (Ministry), and following this registration, can only be terminated by mutual agreement, notwithstanding the expiry or breach of such contract.

 Under the Competition Law, the conduct of any form of economic activity or holding of intellectual property rights by a natural or legal person in the UAE that affects competition inside the UAE, or occurs outside the country but has the ability to affect competition in the country, requires the approval of the Ministry.
 This includes any transaction, including mergers and acquisitions that result in a dominant market position.
 Similar approvals must be sought in respect of transactions relating to particular industry segments, such as the banking sector, which is further subject to a 20 per cent profit tax.
-The Competition Law has only recently been enacted and its exact scope is still unclear.